DrRoss23/CDV01_Career_Goals_Reflection_PHIBOT25159_PTO2503_B_Phillip-Botha_CDV01_Chemonique-Henning/README.md

 1. **Steps to Achieve Short-term Goals**:

-    - Enroll in advanced Python SQL, And PHP courses on Codespace
+    - Enroll in advanced Python, SQL, And PHP courses on Codespace
     - Set up a home lab using VirtualBox or a cloud trial (e.g., AWS Free Tier)
     - Shadow senior admins on ticket escalations to learn advanced troubleshooting
     - Join tech communities (Discord, LinkedIn, Reddit) to stay up to date and network